 But more than any other factor, the window style is often the most important for finding your ideal window treatment.
 Here are our picks for window treatments to fit the specialty window varieties found in Cleveland houses.

-Sidelights are those long, thin windows typically found on either side of the front door in many homes.
+Sidelights are those long, thin windows typically found on either side of the front door in several homes.
 Picking the best window treatment for sidelight windows is distinctly important for a couple of reasons.
-One, sidelights are a focal point of your house, as most visitors’ gaze is naturally drawn to the front door of the house.
-Two, people–from your postman to guests to traveling salesmen–will see the sidelight windows up close, which means that a sidelight window treatment that much more important to ensure you keep your privacy.
+One, sidelights are a focal point of your home, as most visitors’ gaze is naturally drawn to the front door of the house.
+Two, people–from your postman to guests to traveling salesmen–will see the sidelight windows up close, which means that a sidelight window covering that much more important to ensure you keep your privacy.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re able to be installed directly onto the window frame and are extremely sturdy, shutters are the perfect accompaniment to French doors.
 Their classic looks and energy-efficiency are added benefits for your French door.

 Octagon-shaped windows are some of the most interesting and visually striking windows there are in Cleveland homes.
 With their unique geometry, you would be careless to cover them up with a standard shaped window treatment like blinds or curtains.
 Alternatively, pick a window treatment that you can custom-built to the window’s unique shape so your home will get the benefits of your octagonal window.